Elkropac/hassio-intex-spa/README.md

-# hassio-intex-spai
+# hassio-intex-spa
- * not working, do not report problems
+ * this repository was created for testing purposes, please use proper integration https://github.com/mathieu-mp/homeassistant-intex-spa

  * talks to SPA on port 8990
  * when pairing, the android app sends